Karl Hughes

-30 Side Project Ideas: Earn Money and Build New Skills Without Leaving Your Day Job
+30 Side Project Ideas to Earn Extra Money and Build New Skills

-Doing side projects, even if they’re totally unrelated to your career background, can provide a variety of helful benefits to your personal career and psyche:
+Doing side projects, even if they’re totally unrelated to your career background, can provide a variety of helful benefits:

 30 Side Project Ideas You Can Try